 How Much Does Teak Flooring Cost and Which Grade Is Right for Me?

 There are different levels of wood quality that you can buy.
 Teak wood quality falls into one of five different categories (with the highest quality being the most expensive).

 While builders grade quality is still decent, the best flooring options are value grade and premium grade teak wood.
 This will give you a near perfect flooring look without forcing you to spend the premium amounts that the designer grades will cost.
 I highly recommend that you purchase prefinished teak planks that have a small beveled edge otherwise you will get uneven joins between them, which doesn’t look great in most cases.
 However, if this is something you are specifically looking for, ask your local supplier for “square edge” planks.

-Special Offer: Free Hardwood Floor Samples (United States Only)
+Special Offer: Get a Free Teak Floor Quote (United States Only)

 Quick Overview of Installing Teak on Your Floor

 If you are hiring a contractor to do this for you, most of these steps will not apply to you.
 However, it’s always good to educate yourself, even if it’s just to make sure that the person you are paying is doing it right.
 Please keep in mind that I am going to write this as if you were doing the work.
 Before you start, you will need the following tools: